npickens/htx/README.md

 removal of node 3 would happen upon closing the parent `<div>`: any trailing children not accounted for are removed.

-As for text content and attribute values, the existing values in the DOM are compared to the current values as the tree is walked and any changes applied to the DOM.
+For text content and attribute values, the existing values in the DOM are updated with the current values as the tree is walked.

 ## HTX Component